George Patton IV: Awards and decorations

-Post-military work and death
+Later life and death

-In the years after his 1980 retirement, Patton turned an estate owned by his father located north of Boston into the Green Meadows Farm, where he named the fields after soldiers who died under his command in Vietnam.
+In the years after his retirement in 1980, Patton turned an estate owned by his father located in Essex County, Massachusetts, into the Green Meadows Farm, where he named the fields after soldiers who died under his command in Vietnam.

+Patton befriended the mayor of Stuttgart, Manfred Rommel, the son of his father's wartime opposing general Erwin Rommel.
+The two remained friends after Patton's retirement from the armed forces.

 During the first years after his retirement from the Army, Patton was interviewed by journalist Kim Willenson for his book The Bad War: An Oral History of the Vietnam War, which was published in June 1987.
 In the 1990s, Patton worked alongside author Brian Sobel to write The Fighting Pattons, a book that serves as an official family biography of his father as well as a comparison between the military of his father's generation and that of his own, a time which covered five conflicts and almost 70 years of combined service.
 The Fighting Pattons was published in 1997.

+Patton originally intended to write his memoirs after retirement from the U.S. Army, but a fire at his home destroyed numerous irreplaceable files and papers.
+His son, Benjamin Patton, detailed this in his book Growing Up Patton.

 He died from a form of Parkinson's disease at the age of 80 in 2004.